wenruiq/chatty-wa/README.md

 npm run build
 ```
 ### Server Usage
-1. Before you run the server on your local machine, you need to change the ENDPOINT in the client-side code to match the local address
+1. Before running the server on your local machine, change the ENDPOINT in the client-side code to match the address

 <img src="http://g.recordit.co/RADRl5N7Y9.gif" width="700px" />